cch1/janus/README.md

 ## Context
 For something that web developers understand intuitively, the exact interpretation of "URL"s is rife with misunderstandings, competing standards and imcompatible interpretations.
 In an effort to be explicit, for janus a URI is the [RFC 3986](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier#Syntax)-compliant name by which a local resource is referenced on the web.

-The way I see it, there are two jobs for a router
+There are two primary requirements for a router:

 1. Identify inbound routes -this could be satisfied by a tree of identifiers associated with regular expressions.
 2. Generate outbound routes -this could be satisfied by a tree of identifiers associated with `format` strings.